-At the Law and Mediation Office of Natasha M. Saltz, we combine our experience at a prestigious private family law firm and a public interest family law legal organization to provide skilled, compassionate, and reasonably priced legal services.
+At the Law and Mediation Office of Natasha M. Saltz, Natasha combines her experience at a prestigious private family law firm and a public interest family law legal organization to provide skilled, compassionate, and reasonably priced legal services.

 Natasha M. Saltz has practiced Family Law exclusively throughout her entire legal career.
-A Los Angeles native, she received her B.A. in English with honors (and a minor in Women’s Studies) from Loyola Marymount University and her J.D. from Southwestern University School of Law.
+A Los Angeles native, she received her B.A. in English with honors (and a minor in Women’s Studies) from Loyola Marymount University (2004) and her J.D. from Southwestern University School of Law (2007).
 Upon being licensed to practice law in the State of California, she became a Staff Attorney at the Harriett Buhai Center for Family Law, where she provided free legal services to low income families.
-She then became an associate at Wasser, Cooperman & Carter, P.C. (now Wasser, Cooperman & Mandles, P.C.), where she handled many complex and high profile family law cases.
+She then joined Wasser, Cooperman & Carter, P.C. (now Wasser, Cooperman & Mandles, P.C.), where she handled many complex and high profile family law cases.
 By opening her own family law practice, Natasha is able to use her wide range of legal experience to provide high quality legal representation.

 Natasha also mediates through Peace Talks Mediation.

 Natasha is a member of the Los Angeles County Bar Association, Beverly Hills Bar Association, and the American Bar Association.
 She is president-elect of the Culver Marina Bar Association and Co-Chair of the Harriett Buhai Center's Alumni All-Stars.
 Natasha also conducts family law training on behalf of the Harriett Buhai Center.

 To learn more about the organizations with which Natasha volunteers, please visit: